Overview of the JWST Advanced Deep Extragalactic Survey (JADES): Conclusions

 To manipulate these Data Challenges and to prepare for the real data, JADES also built visualization tools.
 To browse the sky, we developed FitsMap \citep{hausen22}, inspired in part by the Legacy Survey viewer led by D.\ Lang \citep{dey19}.
 FitsMap allows us to zoom and pan the sky, easily changing between image layers, with overlays from various catalogs that provide pop-up access to the database information.
 To study the SEDs and photometric redshift outputs, we developed JADESview\footnote{\url{https://github.com/kevinhainline/JADESView}}, which shows image thumbnails, photometric SEDs with best-fit template overlays, and photometric redshift likelihoods versus redshift.

 We have found these preparations to be invaluable in handling the in-flight data.
 That said, unsurprisingly the real data have presented additional challenges to which the team (and the community more broadly) must adjust.
-Our reduction of on-sky data will be described further in \citet{rieke23r} and \citet{bunker23r}, as well as upcoming papers (Alberts et al., in prep.; Carniani et al., in prep.; Robertson et al., in prep; Tacchella et al., in prep.).
+We have described some of these challenges here; others are described in our data release papers \citep{rieke23r,bunker23r,eisenstein23jof}.